stanlysamuel/gensys/README.md

 pip install z3-solver==4.12.1.0
 ```

-The latest version of Z3 `4.12.4` introduces some type errors, which will be handled in a later version.
+The latest version of Z3 `4.12.4` is not supported.

 **Add base project directory to PYTHONPATH**